 - As much as possible reduce similarities to the military in IPD: change titles from Captain, Sgt, Leiutenant, etc to Director, Ass't Director, Detective, Community Advocate, Public Safety Officer, etc; as much as possible send IPD staff out without guns; reduce resemblance of uniforms to military uniforms; rebrand SWAT to something like Mobile Emergency Response Center or Public Safety Command Center - Decrease the number of officers carrying weapons or responding to certain types of calls with weapons.
 "Demilitarize" if there is excessive weaponry. - Total demilitarization of the Ithaca police forth including strategies, tactics and equipment and the hiring of personalities drawn to military activities. - SWAT truck converted to food truck - Reduce our reliance on IPD by investing in housing as a human right and working to improve tenant conditions and opportunities in high response areas for IPD.
-Decriminalize poverty and homelessness. - Reduce our reliance on IPD by prioritizing community by training safety а skilled group of unarmed professionals non-violent to respond to people experiencing mental health emergencies, symptoms of substance use disorder, and other non-criminal calls.
+Decriminalize poverty and homelessness. - Reduce our reliance on IPD by prioritizing community by training skilled group unarmed safety of а professionals respond to to non-violent people experiencing mental health emergencies, symptoms of substance use disorder, and other non-criminal calls.